Rodents in florida

 What do house mice look like?

-The house mouse is a smaller rodent.
-It grows to approximately 5-1/2” to 7-1/2” in length, tail included.
-These common house guests are typically gray or brown with large black eyes and a long hairless tail.
+House mice, small rodents typically measuring 5-1/2” to 7-1/2” in length, are commonly gray or brown with prominent black eyes and a long hairless tail.

-House mice are mostly nocturnal animals and do the majority of their activities at night.
+House mice are primarily nocturnal, with most of their activities occurring at night.

 What attracts house mice?